Alyssa Gaines

 Now, above it all, what do you know about that?

-Alyssa Gaines is an African-American writer.
-She received Harvard's 2025 Edward Eager Memorial Prize for best creative writing in the juvenile field, and was a 2024 Emerging Art Writing Fellow at the Boston Art Review.
-In 2022 she was named the National Youth Poet Laureate of the United States and has been featured by the Library of Congress, NPR, Ms. Magazine, Bloomberg Philanthropies, and the Wall Street Journal.
-She has performed at the YPO Summit, the Kennedy Center, and Carnegie Hall, and is currently finishing her thesis in Social Studies & Art History while working on her debut collection of poetry.
+Alyssa Gaines is an African-American writer from Indianapolis's east side.
+In 2025 she received Harvard’s Edward Eager Memorial Prize for best creative writing in the juvenile field, and in 2022 she served as the National Youth Poet Laureate of the United States.
+Her work has been featured by the Library of Congress, NPR, Ms. Magazine, Bloomberg Philanthropies, and The Wall Street Journal, and Alyssa has performed at the YPO Summit, the Kennedy Center, and Carnegie Hall.
+Gaines is a recent graduate of Harvard College, currently pursuing a master's in art history from Oxford while finishing her debut collection of poetry.